dmuley/lc-simulation/README.md

 + Make further optimizations and accuracy adjustments in the code (use numpy wherever possible, unroll excessively deep/long loops, etc.)
 + Produce professional-quality visualizations to demonstrate working of program.
++ Test finer-combed models to look for TTVs.
 + Markov Chain Monte Carlo (MCMC) algorithm to find planet transits from data.

 For a more complete and up-to-date list of issues, please look at the Issues tab, and add in any issues that you notice.